1 July police stabbing

 A suicide attack took place at approximately 22:10 on 1 July 2021, in Causeway Bay, Hong Kong.
-50-year-old Leung Kin-fai approached a Police Tactical Unit (PTU) police officer from behind and stabbed him, injuring the officer's scapula and piercing his lung, before Leung committed suicide by stabbing his own heart.
-Leung was immediately subdued by surrounding police, arrested and sent to hospital.
+50-year-old Leung Kin-fai approached a Police Tactical Unit police officer from behind and stabbed him, injuring the officer's scapula and piercing his lung, before Leung committed suicide by stabbing his own heart.
+Leung was immediately subdued by surrounding police officers, who arrested him and sent him to a hospital.
 He died at 23:20.

 The stabbed police officer, Wai Ming underwent seven hours of surgery in the emergency room while his family was told they needed to prepare themselves for the worst.
 Constable Wai survived and learned two days after the attack, that his attacker had already committed suicide.
-In the aftermath, Wai said he will never forgive someone who believe they can "evade responsibility" by committing suicide and stated that, "this conveys a very wrong message to society, that one can conclude matters by ending one’s own life after doing bad things.
+In the aftermath, Wai said he will never forgive someone who believe they can "evade responsibility" by committing suicide and stated that, "this conveys a very wrong message to society, that one can conclude matters by ending one's own life after doing bad things.
 Violence cannot solve a problem.
 Violence is never a solution.
-These are my words to him.”
+These are my words to him."

-That the attack targeted a police officer, and that it occurred on the anniversary of the handover of Hong Kong in 1997 – a public holiday in Hong Kong, was making the attack particularly shocking according to observers.
-Suspected motives of the perpetrator include dissatisfaction with Hong Kong police allegedly sheltering criminals, and opposition to the implementation of the Hong Kong national security law and its ramifications on the course of democratic development in Hong Kong.
+The attack occurred on the anniversary of the handover of Hong Kong in 1997 – a public holiday in Hong Kong.
+Suspected motives of the perpetrator include dissatisfaction with the Hong Kong police, whom he accused of "sheltering criminals", and opposition to the implementation of the Hong Kong national security law and its ramifications on the course of democratic development in Hong Kong.
 The Hong Kong government characterised the attack as an act of terrorism.

-Some Hong Kong netizens called Leung a "martyr" and "brave".
-Some citizens went to the attack site to lay flowers and bow.
-A motion on 7 July of student union members at the University of Hong Kong which praised the "sacrifice" of the attacker was withdrawn two days later, after strong condemnations by the government and the university.
-With student union leaders promptly resigning, the government nevertheless advocated for action by the university and possibly legal action by police.
-Student union offices were searched on 16 July and four students who had participated in the meeting were arrested on national security charges on 18 August.